Linux System Administation #1

 These are items that you, as security student, must know at a bare

-Most of them need to be run as root
+Most of them need to be run as root.
+You can use the sudo prefix,

 or set aside a root-dedicated terminal, with a distinctly different